famura/SimuRLacra/README.md

 * __Hyper-parameters are not fully tuned.__ Sometimes the most important part of reinforcement learning is the time-consuming search for the right hyper-parameters.
 I only did this for the environment-algorithm combinations reported in my papers.
 But, for all the other cases there is [Optuna](https://optuna.org/) and some optuna-based example scripts that you can start from.
 * __Unfinished GPU-support.__ At the moment the porting of the policies is implemented but not fully tested.
 The GPU-enabled re-implementation of the simulation environments in the pysim folder (simple Python simulations) is at question.
 The environments based on [Rcs](https://github.com/HRI-EU/Rcs) which require the Bullet or Vortex physics engine will only be able to run on CPU.

-SimuRLacra was tested on Ubuntu 16.04, 18.04 (recommended), 19.10, and 20.04, with PyTorch 1.4.
+SimuRLacra was tested on Ubuntu 16.04 (deprecated), 18.04 (recommended), and 20.04, with PyTorch 1.4 (deprecated) and 1.7.
-The part without C++ dependencies (Pyrado) also works under Windows 10, but is not supported.
+The part without C++ dependencies, called Pyrado, also works under Windows 10 (not supported).

 __Not the right framework for you?__
 * If you are looking for even more modular code or simply want to see how much you can do with Python decorators, check out [vel](https://github.com/MillionIntegrals/vel/tree/master/vel).
-It is a really beautiful framework.
+It is a beautiful framework that includes more than reinforcement learning.
 * If you need code optimized for performance, check out [stable baselines](https://github.com/hill-a/stable-baselines).
 I know, that was captain obvious.
 * If you are missing value-based algorithms will bells and whistles, check out [MushroomRL](https://github.com/MushroomRL/mushroom-rl).
 The main contributor is good at every sport.
 Sorry Carlo, but the world has to know it.